The entire book appears at this link with chapters added after appearing online:

 back to the mall, to mull over what the F was the matter.

-open air West bank shopping centers in the faint hope of
+West Bank shopping centers in the faint hope of

-Armor’s wants to stop and grab a quick bite at the Pho Tau
+Armor’s wants to stop, grab a quick bite at the Pho Tau

 Bay when he spies Expressway Lanes.
 “Hmmmm,” he notes,

 smacking his lips in accompaniment.
 “Some spring rolls sure